Spain & Portugal: Classic Wines

 The Upside Of Zoom

-- Rather than meeting once, we’ll meet three times.
-This allows more time to absorb information, let it sink in, think of questions, then ask those questions.
+- Rather than meeting once, we’ll meet thrice.
+This allows more time to absorb information, let it sink in, then ask questions the next time we meet.
 You’ll be a pro in no time!

 - Teaching wine requires the use of words, but pictures are equally important.
 With Zoom, you can expect graphs, maps, and lots of pretty pictures.